USCbiostats/xrnet/README.md

 #### Modifying Regularization Terms

 To modify the regularization terms and penalty path associated with the predictors or external data, you can use the `definePenalty` function.
-This function allows you to configure the following regularization attributes for both:
+This function allows you to configure the following regularization attributes:

 -   Regularization type
     -   Ridge = 0